ngocdung03/udacity-nanodegree/Note.md

     - If there is not enough data to create a predictive model, it can supplment forecasts for the near future.
 - A trend cycle: uptrend, horizontal trend, downtrend.
 - Seasonality: fixed period, associate with calendar.
-- Cyclical pattern: exists when data exhibits rises and falls not of a fixed period.
+- Cyclical pattern: exists when data exhibits rises and falls not of a fixed perion often with the interval longer than seasonal pattern.
 - Exponential Smoothing: ETS
     - Use weighted averages: more weight to the most recent observation.
     - ETS: Error, Trend, Seasonality.
 Each term can be applied either additively, multiplicatively, ...